Skip to main content

 Possible values for error_id:

-• image_not_supported — OCR engine doesn't accept this type of line
+• image_not_supported — OCR engine doesn't accept this line format

 • image_max_size — line is larger than maximal size which OCR engine supports